qiskit-community/ffsim/README.md

 - There is no support for operations that do not preserve particle number and the Z component of spin.

+## Supported platforms

+ffsim is supported on Linux, MacOS, and the Windows Subsystem for Linux (WSL).
+It is not supported on Windows.

 ## Installation

 ### From PyPI